ZOO-Project/charts/zoo-project-dru/README.md

 ````

 In addition, you can also use secrets already available in the namespace where the ZOO-Project-DRU Helm chart was deployed.
-For doing so, you can use the `workflow.additionalImagesPullSecrets` with an array of object with a name pointing to the existing secret's name.
+For doing so, you can use the `workflow.additionalImagePullSecrets` with an array of object with a name pointing to the existing secret's name.

 Example: